justicephysics/humanos2.0/bohm-horizontal-future.md

 ### The Sudden Wave Pulse — The Big Bang Exhale

 The “sudden wave pulse” is the **Big Bang** — the phase transition we call \(P\).
-It is the moment when the push (\(E = MC^2\)) overwhelms the pull (G‑force) at the common centre of mass.
+It is the moment when the push ( $$E = MC^2$$ ) overwhelms the pull (G‑force) at the common centre of mass.
 A single, catastrophic release of locked energy flings matter outward in all directions.
 This is the exhale of the Cosmic Breath—not the creation of something from nothing, but a pulse propagating through the eternal ocean.

 ### The Smaller Ripples — Galaxies and Structure